9 Best Tips to Attract Birds to Your Yard

 To create a friendly environment, make sure you have plenty of bird food, shelter, bird-friendly plants, and reliable water sources.
 You can also help by providing nesting materials.

-Just fill an empty suet cage or an old feeder with small, natural items and hang it up for the birds to find.
+Fill an empty suet cage or an old feeder with small, natural items.
+Hang it up for the birds to find.
 Things like grass clippings, dried weeds and leaves, and even pet hair make great nest-building materials.
 Plus, since these are all organic, they’ll break down naturally and won’t create any mess in your yard!

 8. Learn from Your Birds